-The City of Gainesville, overall, faces a shortage in funding and financing available for the types of Are there barriers to improvement in revitalization and housing projects needed to address this target area? priority needs.
+The City of Gainesville, overall, faces a shortage in funding and financing available for the types of revitalization and housing projects needed to address priority needs.
 There are also significant barriers related to Not In My Backyard concerns across the city, particularly in high opportunity neighborhoods.